anagabrielaoliveira/bike-sharing-demand-forecasting/README.md

 The dataset presents right-skewed target distributions, temporal dependencies, and missing values.

+RMSLE decreased from 0.32 (post-EDA baseline) to 0.28 after further processing.

 ## 1. Problem Description

 The goal is to predict bike rental demand based on the available features.